Annys History, Family Crest & Coats of Arms

 Early History of the Annys family

 This web page shows only a small excerpt of our Annys research.
-Another 193 words (14 lines of text) covering the years 1402 and 1384 are included under the topic Early Annys History in all our PDF Extended History products and printed products wherever possible.
+Another 97 words (7 lines of text) covering the years 1402, 1384, 1790, 1869, 1790, 1804, 1883, 1804, 1825, 1827, 1828, 1829, 1832, 1834, 1850, 1854 and 1855 are included under the topic Early Annys History in all our PDF Extended History products and printed products wherever possible.

 Annys Spelling Variations

 Annys has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
-Many variations of the name Annys have been found, including Anniss, Anness, Arness, Annison, Arnison, Annes and many more.
+Many variations of the name Annys have been found, including Anniss, Anness, Arness, Annison, Arnison, Annes, Ennis and many more.